sukhanovaxenia/Evolutionary_conservatism_of_amyloidogeinc_properties_of_nucleoporins_with_FG_repeats/README.md

 str_function - this script allows to reccordinate structure domain coordinates according to each sample alignment and build new plots with painted structure domains

 tree_creation - this script is used to build phylums trees and get taxonomy statistics of potential amyloids for kingdom, phylum and class

+nwk_tree_from_table_nsp1 - this script builds trees and count statistics for phylums and also separetly for metazoa and fungi, was used for Nsp1.